 Inspired by the #Me Too Movement, Laura wrote and released her single, Stronger in 2018 to raise money for donation to empower women who are victims of domestic abuse.

-Released in January of 2020, Laura bares her heart and soul with this mixed bag of blues, influenced by funk, rock and roll, country and gospel while staying true to her love of the traditional.
+With Green Eyed Blues, Laura bares her heart and soul with a mixed bag of blues, influenced by funk, rock and roll, country and gospel while staying true to her love of the traditional.
 “Not every song I write is about a personal experience, but many certainly are”, Laura explains, “I lay out my emotions with melody and lyrics for everyone to see.
 My hope is that people will relate and join me for the ride.”

-Laura is currently working on her second original album, planned for 2021 release.
+Laura is currently working on her second original album in Phoenix, planned for a 2021 release.